-Tap 10^{ms} to open the time base list (see Figure 4-4 Horizontal Time Base List), then tap the list to select the appropriate time base.
+Tap to open the time base list (see Figure 3-4 Horizontal Time Base List), then tap the list to select the appropriate time base.
 The time base with the blue filled background is the currently selected time base.

-Figure 4-4 Horizontal Time Base Knob
+Figure 3-4 Horizontal Time Base Knob

-4.3 Pan and Zoom Single or Stopped Acquisitions
+3.3 Pan and Zoom Single or Stopped Acquisitions

 After the oscilloscope is stopped, the stopped display screen may contain several acquired data with useful information, but only the data in the last acquisition can be horizontally moved and zoomed.
 The data of the single acquisition or stopped acquisition is moved horizontally and zoomed.
-For details, refer to "4.1 Move the Waveform Horizontally" and "4.2 Adjust the Horizontal Time Base (time/div)".
+For details, refer to "3.1 Move the Waveform Horizontally" and "3.2 Adjust the Horizontal Time Base (time/div)".

-4.4 Roll, XY
+3.4 Roll, XY

-In the main menu, tap the soft key ^{Display}, then select the desired time base mode.
+In the main menu, tap the soft key , then select the desired time base mode.
 The time base mode is divided into YT, ROLL, and XY.

-Measure Save Sample Display Trigger Auto uency eter Userset
+Measure Save Sample Display Trigger Auto Userset

 Common Waveform Graticule Persist

-HorRef TimeBase ХҮ
+HorRe ef Center TrigPos TimeBase ΥT XY

-Roll Disable ССТ
+Ro сст (

-Figure 4-5 Display Mode
+Figure 3-5 Display Mode